james2406/CodeFirstGirls-York2016/2-css/README.md

 ```

 The difference between an id and a class is:
-id - can only target one elment on a page
+id - can only target one element on a page
-class - can target multiple elments on a page
+class - can target multiple elements on a page

 To target an id we use a " # ", and to target a class we use a " . "